uraimo/SwiftyGPIO/README.md

 * BeagleBone Black
 * Raspberry Pi 2

-Not tested but they should work(basically everything that has an ARMv7 and ubuntu 14.04):
+Not tested but they should work(basically everything that has an ARMv7 and Ubuntu 14+):
 * UDOOs
 * OLinuXinos
 * ODROIDs
 * Cubieboards
 * Tegra Jetson TK1

-Not tested, Swift is not yet available for ARM6 boards:
+Not tested, Swift is not yet available for ARMv6 boards:
 * Raspberry Pi A,B Revision 1
 * Raspberry Pi A,B Revision 2
 * Raspberry Pi A+, B+, Pi Zero

 ## Installation

-To use this library, you'll need a Linux ARM board with Swift 2.2.
+To use this library, you'll need a Linux ARM(only ARMv7 at the moment) board with Swift 2.2.

 You can either compile Swift yourself following [these instructions](http://www.housedillon.com/?p=2267) or use precompiled binaries following one of guides from [@hpux735](http://www.housedillon.com/?p=2293) or [@iachievedit](http://dev.iachieved.it/iachievedit/open-source-swift-on-raspberry-pi-2/) if you have a Raspberry Pi 2, BeagleBoneBlack, C.H.I.P. or one of the other ARMv7 boards.